 - ADO BUS

 Alternatively, the budget-minded travellers can get to Coba via ADO Buses from Cancun, Playa del Carmen or Tulum.
 If you take Colectivos (public taxi vans) or ADO buses, you will have to change vans in Tulum.

 Last but not least, those who like a more comfortable way of travel and don`t mind spending more money can take a taxi from Tulum to Coba.
 The most expensive transport is worth to using when travelling in a group of four.
 The price is about MXN 450 ($24 or £18).

 Regardless of your group size, don`t forget to negotiate the price!

 GETTING AROUND COBA RUINS

-Exploring the Coba ruins by foot is certainly not dull; however the archaeological park is a pretty large site and walking in the heat can be exhausting.
-The main pyramid temple can be found about 2 km from the entrance and the other sights are even further.
+Exploring the Coba ruins by foot is certainly not dull.
+However, the archaeological park is a pretty large site, and walking in the heat can be exhausting.
+The main pyramid temple is about 2 km from the entrance, and the other sights are even further.

 Cycling is the best way to get around the Coba ruins.
 Bikes let you get to the further reaches of the site and away from where the tour bus crowds go.

-Alternatively, there is other way to explore the ruins along these roads.
-You take “the Maya taxi”, however the bici taxi cannot take you everywhere.
+Alternatively, there is another way to explore the ruins along these roads.
+You take “the Maya taxi”, however, the bici taxi cannot take you everywhere.